-The current toolkit also provides a boon for the collection of new audiovisual data on elastic circular biological structures in the wild, as there are now tested approaches to study said structures.
-The pipelines provided in our toolkit are fully reproducible and await large-scale application in the diversity of elastic circular biological structures on this planet (Figure 1).
-Especially the combinations of point estimates using DLC and Landau circle approximation, as implemented in our DLC+, provide the best performance we would recommend for further research endeavors.
-We encourage researchers to further optimize tools like the Hough transform implementation we found suboptimal at the moment.
-Perhaps with some adjustments in the pre-processing of images, future studies can improve the Hough transform approach to the point where it becomes more efficient for large-scale use.
-This would be ideal as in such a case the need for training a neural network as in DLC+ becomes obsolete, sparing labor.
-Our work incites one more development: the training of a pose model that is based on a range of elastic circular biological structures.
-This trained model could then serve as an out-of-the-box approach for tracking these circular objects, similar to models already developed (see DLC SuperAnimal, (43)).
-A drawback of the current approach is that we have focused on single-animal tracking, and it invites further development of applications for multi-animal tracking; this is relatively straightforward as a multi-animal DLC approach is already developed (44).
+The current toolkit also provides a boon for collecting new audiovisual data on elastic circular biological structures in the wild, as there are now tested approaches to study said structures.
+The pipelines provided in our toolkit are fully reproducible and await large-scale applications in a diverse set of elastic circular biological structures on this planet (Figure 1).
+The combinations of point estimates using DLC and Landau circle approximation, as implemented in our DLC+, provide the best performance; we recommend them for further research endeavors.
+We encourage researchers to optimize further tools like the Hough Transform implementation, which we found suboptimal for our current aim.
+With some adjustments in the pre-processing of images, future studies can improve the Hough Transform approach to the point where it becomes more efficient for large-scale use.
+In such a case, the need for training a neural network, such as in DLC+, becomes obsolete, sparing labor.
+Our work incites one more development: training a pose model based on a range of elastic circular biological structures.
+This trained model could then serve as an out-of-the-box approach for tracking these circular objects, similar to models already developed (see DLC SuperAnimal, (54)).

+A drawback of the current approach is that we have focused on single-animal tracking, and it invites further development of applications for multi-animal tracking; this is relatively straightforward as a multi-animal DLC approach already exists (55).

-This approach, developing morphometry studies to the next level by progressing from bony structures to elastic structures, can help in answering a wide range of questions in species ranging from birds and primates to pinnipeds and frogs.
-The gular sacs of the greater sage grouse (Centrocercus urophasianus, Figure 1) serve as a great example here.
-This species, inhabiting wide areas of Northamerica, is an important indicator species for the sagebrush steppe ecosystem (18).
-Further study on gular sac dynamics can also answer species-specific ecological questions, for example on their influence on respiration or thermoregulation.
-Tracking of demi-circular biological objects could potentially also be used to assess the health and development of the species through pure observation, serving as an indicator of ecosystem health.
-The role of vocal sacs in anuran vocalizations is well documented, but additional functions have been proposed related to respiration, buoyancy control, chemical signaling or even thermoregulation (17).
-The ability to study vocal sac dynamics in detail will help shed light on this multi-functionality (17).
+Our approach, advancing morphometric studies from bony structures to elastic structures, can potentially address diverse questions across various species, encompassing birds, primates, pinnipeds, and frogs.
+Consider for example that the role of vocal sacs in anuran vocalizations is well documented, but additional functions have been proposed related to respiration, buoyancy control, chemical signaling, or even thermoregulation (17).
+In sum, the ability to study vocal sac dynamics in detail will help shed light on this multi-functionality (17).
+Furthermore, tracking of semi-circular biological objects could also be used to assess the health and development of the species through pure observation, serving as an indicator of ecosystem health.

-The current open-source dataset, open-source computer vision tools, and benchmarking and proof-of-concept analysis provide a way forward in studying diverse biological structures (see Figure 1).
-In the current highlighted case of Siamang air sacs it can help understand the adaptive functions of these extreme biological modifications.
-We thereby invite the community to study the dynamic modulation of elastic structures in animals.
+To conclude, the current open-source dataset, open-source computer vision tools, benchmarking, and proof-of-concept analysis provide a way to study diverse biological structures (see Figure 1).
+The current highlighted case of siamang air sacs can help us understand the adaptive functions of these extreme biological modifications.
+We invite the community to study the dynamic modulation of elastic circular structures in animals.